'Coyote Doggirl' Is A Childlike Western With Hidden Depths

 It's all ridiculous and delightful until the truth of Doggirl's circumstances intrudes: She's fleeing a murderous posse in the wake of a terrible violation.
 At the moment of this revelation, and again when Doggirl must kill a horse with a broken leg, Hanawalt changes gears brusquely.
 The evil realities of adult life, kept offscreen until now, suddenly force their way in.

 It's a necessary shift in tone, one that makes Coyote Doggirl a book for grownups with a grownup message.
-For all her whimsey, Hanawalt knows being an adult is more than a matter of dressing up in a long coat, Adultman-style.
+For all her whimsy, Hanawalt knows being an adult is more than a matter of dressing up in a long coat, Adultman-style.
 We may sometimes feel as childish as Doggirl does, but our grownup problems will follow us across any desert.

 Even so, that desert doesn't have to be cheerless.
 Doggirl may have problems, but she — and Hanawalt — don't let them get her down for long.
 In the end, Hanawalt believes, the colors of our individual landscapes are up to us to draw.